UNT-RITS/Tutorials/Basic_Python/README.md

 Ways of running Python code:

 * **offline on your computer**:

-  * from an editor:
+  * from an editor: To make programming simpler, human-readable languages like Python were invented.
+The files you just install include a Python interpreter.
+This interpreter converts your human-readable Python code into instructions that the computer can act on.

+  **Pros**: It can be used without an internet connection.

+  **Cons**: It can't be shared easily and you can't have acces to your code from any device.

   * from your terminal:
     * run a script:
       * from Windows:
       * from Mac, Linux, BSD, Unix, etc.:
     * execute a program using Shell:

-  **Pros**: it can be used without an internet connection.

-  **Cons**: it can't be shared easily and you can't have acces from any device.
+  **Pros**: Faster as you only have to type a command and then press the enter key to get the results.

+  **Cons**: Editing the code in this mode is hard as you have to move back to the previous commands or else you have to rewrite the whole command again.

 * **online on browser**: Installing PyCharm (or any software) can be a little difficult for a newbie.
 Fortunately, there are many online resources to get familiar with the syntax and the features of Python before proceeding to install Python in the local machine.